-Scholars understand responsibility and the committed diligence needed to achieve goals.
+Meet responsibilities consistently and commit to the diligence needed to achieve success.

 Just as important as financial assistance are the extensive support services that JRF Scholars receive throughout their college careers.
 JRF equips Scholars with a comprehensive set of support services, including curriculum guidance, career mentoring, internship placement, and a host of practical life skills and leadership